jskepes1/My-Website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Jacob Kepes is a graduate student in the Department of Sociology at The Ohio State University in Columbus, Ohio.
 Jacob is a graduate affiliate for the Institute of Population Research (IPR) and the Criminal Justice Research Center (CJRC).
 Jacob is advised by Dana Haynie.
 His interests include criminology, urban sociology, social stratification, race, and spatial methodology.
-His undergraduate degrees (B.A.) in Criminal Justice and Sociology were completed at the University of Georgia in Athens, Georgia.
+He completed his undergraduate degrees at the University of Georgia in Athens, Georgia.

 interests:
+- Criminology
-- Artificial Intelligence
+- Urban Sociology
-- Computational Linguistics
+- Spatial Analysis
-- Information Retrieval
+- Race

 education:
   courses:
-  - course: PhD in Artificial Intelligence
-    institution: Stanford University
-    year: 2012
-  - course: MEng in Artificial Intelligence
+  - course: BA in Criminal Justice
-    institution: Massachusetts Institute of Technology
+    institution: University of Georgia
-    year: 2009
+    year: 2019
-  - course: BSc in Artificial Intelligence
+  - course: BA in Sociology
-    institution: Massachusetts Institute of Technology
+    institution: University of Georgia
-    year: 2008
+    year: 2019

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons